 What we don’t: Not compatible with AAA; the Spot above is a better all-rounder for most.

-Black Diamond’s Storm and Spot (above) dominated the headlamp market for years with well-rounded and reliable designs until recently, the Storm started to feel a little antiquated with its bulky, 4.2-ounce build.
-But Black Diamond’s recent revamp puts it back on the map for those looking for a boost in brightness over models like the Spot and Actik Core above.
+Black Diamond’s Storm and Spot (above) dominated the headlamp market for years with well-rounded and reliable designs but grew a little long in the tooth as the market evolved.
+However, a recent revamp puts the Storm back on the map for those looking for a boost in brightness over models like the Spot and Actik Core above.
 With 500 lumens of output that stretches almost 400 feet, you get an impressive amount of light in a small package, along with multiple proximity and distance modes, dimming and strobe functions, and red, green, and blue night-vision.
-Black Diamond also tacked on a powerful 2400 mAh lithium-ion battery (7 hrs on high and 350 hrs on low) and simplified the Storm’s user interface in the latest update, making it easier than ever to find your desired light.
+Black Diamond also tacked on a powerful 2400 mAh lithium-ion battery (7 hours on high and 350 on low) and simplified the Storm’s user interface in the latest update, making it easier than ever to find your desired light.

 But aside from the extra 100 lumens, the Storm doesn’t have that much to offer compared to the Spot.
-Sure, we recommend brighter (or equally bright) lights above, but they all have something else going for them: The Fenix HM50R, for example, is incredibly durable, while the Moonlight Bright As Day 800 is both hardwearing and bright (to the tune of 800 lumens).
-And then there’s the issue of Black Diamond’s R-series headlamps lacking the versatility of Dual Fuel technology (i.e. you can’t use AAA batteries)—so if you like the idea of the Storm, we recommend purchasing the Storm 450 ($60) instead and tacking on the 1500 battery and charger ($30) to your order.
+Sure, we recommend brighter (or equally bright) lights above, but they all have something else going for them: The Fenix HM50R, for example, is incredibly durable, while the Petzl Nao RL is both well balanced and bright (to the tune of 1,500 lumens).
+And then there’s the issue of Black Diamond’s R-series headlamps lacking the versatility of Dual Fuel technology (i.e., you can’t use AAA batteries)—so if you like the idea of the Storm, we recommend purchasing the Storm 450 ($60) instead and tacking on the 1500 battery and charger ($30) to your order.
 But in the end, for $25 less and almost a full ounce lighter, we think the Spot 400 above is by far the better value for most.

 See the Black Diamond Storm 500-R